Arthur S. Born

 Arthur Stephen Born (2 Sept 1904 - 13 Feb 1968) was a rear admiral of the United States Navy.
+While attending the United States Naval Academy, Born was a star player for the Navy Midshipmen football team.

 Early life

 Arthur S. Born was born in Racine, Wisconsin, to Frank and Martha (née: Madera) Born.
 His father was born in Germany and was a city of Racine fireman.
 His older brother was USAF General Charles F. Born, and his younger brother was Navy Captain Howard Born, he also had a younger sister, Grace.
 He was a graduate of St. John's Military Academy in Delafield, WI, as a member of the class of 1923.